 - Using a 1” angled brush, apply one light coat of gripping primer.
 I used Glidden Gripper.
 Let dry.

 - Apply a light coat of paint.
 I used Rustoleum Protective Enamel in Glossy White.
 Let dry.
 It needed, apply a second light coat.

 - When paint is dry, put the can and baffle back into the ceiling.
 Replace the bulb.

 - Turn the power back on.

 No more eyesore!
-Yeah!
+Yay!
 This is one of those projects I wish I did years ago.